 The dispatcher window shows the route layout and monitors the movement of all trains.
-While the player train is identified by the Ø string, Al trains are identified by their OR number (that is also shown in the Extended HUD for Dispatcher Information), followed by the service name.
+While the player train is identified by the PLAYER string (or by a 0 if autopilot mode is enabled), Al trains are identified by their OR number (that is also shown in the Extended HUD for Dispatcher Information), followed by the service name.
 Static consists are identified as in MSTS.